Did Luke Bryan & Ryan Seacrest Hint That Katy Perry’s Pregnant In Awkward Live TV Moment? Watch

 While some thought it could be a sign that Katy is expecting, others thought it pointed more towards Ryan wanting to father a baby with the singer.
 “That delay on @AmericanIdol when no one knew they were back so Ryan Seacrest asks Katy Perry if she’s a mom and if she wants him to help with that made me feel so uncomfortable.
 Is that an appropriate question?
 I don’t think so,” one person wrote.

-Further still though, some Twitter goers were convinced it was all planned out, and it was a joke that just failed to land.
+Further still though, some Twitter users were convinced it was all planned out, and it was a joke that just failed to land.
 “I’ve worked on several shows, and it’s all extremely controlled, the countdown from commercials and on air time, so I think it was planned,” someone else tweeted.
 Either way, EVERYONE can agree the moment was beyond odd!